pingcap/docs-cn/check-before-deployment.md

         ```
         Unable to talk to NTP daemon.
 Is it running?
         ```

+3. Run the `chronyc tracking` command to check wheter the Chrony service synchronizes with the NTP server.

+    > **Note:**
+    >
+    > This only applies to systems that use Chrony instead of NTPd.

+    {{< copyable "shell-regular" >}}

+    ```bash
+    chronyc tracking
+    ```

+    - If the command returns `Leap status     : Normal`, the synchronization process is normal.

+        ```
+        Reference ID    : 5EC69F0A (ntp1.time.nl)
+        Stratum         : 2
+        Ref time (UTC)  : Thu May 20 15:19:08 2021
+        System time     : 0.000022151 seconds slow of NTP time
+        Last offset     : -0.000041040 seconds
+        RMS offset      : 0.000053422 seconds
+        Frequency       : 2.286 ppm slow
+        Residual freq   : -0.000 ppm
+        Skew            : 0.012 ppm
+        Root delay      : 0.012706812 seconds
+        Root dispersion : 0.000430042 seconds
+        Update interval : 1029.8 seconds
+        Leap status     : Normal
+        ```

+    - If the command returns the following result, an error occurs in the synchronization:

+        ```
+        Leap status    : Not synchronised
+        ```

+    - If the command returns the following result, the `chronyd` service is not running normally:

+        ```
+        506 Cannot talk to daemon
+        ```

 To make the NTP service start synchronizing as soon as possible, run the following command.
 Replace `pool.ntp.org` with your NTP server.